 railway station on your left and the

-modern 'Vinci Centre' (pictured) on your
+modern 'Vinci Centre' (pictured) on your right,

-the right lane) directly into the
+directly into the

 entrance.
 Don’t worry if you miss it